Talala, Oklahoma: History

 The Talala Post Office was established June 23, 1890.
 Talala was named for Captain John Talala of the 3rd Regiment, Indian Home Guard and a prominent Cherokee.
 It is mentioned in the Talala History Book that the word ta la la is associated with the tapping of a woodpecker's bill, which the woodpecker is a red-headed woodpecker that had these numerous birds there and even today.
 Talala is a Cherokee word for the Red-Headed Woodpecker.
 An Indian made this discovery and so the town has taken this bird as part of its legacy, erecting signs on the North and South end of the town, and on its stationery at Town Hall and in the Museum.

-Historical Society

-The Talala Historical Society has been active for several years and recently has added a Facebook page in hopes of contacting citizens that lived in the small town years ago.
-It has achieved this goal and to date it has grown monthly.
-Its main mission is to keep the memory of a small town alive.
-There are a few of the original buildings still standing in the Town that have been there either over a 100 years or soon will be 100 years.

 Museum

 On the property of the Museum, which was the original site of the Talala Post Office decades earlier, lies a statue made by the Talala artist Sandra VanZandt of two eagles with bricks surrounding it.
 In May 2012 three plaques honoring World War II veterans were displayed proudly nearby.
-Inside and within its walls, lies most of the town's history.
+Inside and within its walls lies most of the town's history.